 - Navigating the moving and multiple potential applicable regulatory frameworks as no harmonized approach is in place

-Main considerations to keep in mind if you are developing a microbiome related product:
+Main considerations to bear in mind if you are developing a microbiome-related product:

-- Microbiome products can fall under several regulatory statuses, in both the food and medical arenas
+- Microbiome products can fall under several regulatory statuses, in both the food and medicinal arenas

-- Their intended use, target population, presentation form, composition, mode of action and route of administration will be key in determining the corresponding status
+- Their intended use, target population, presentation form, composition, mode of action and route of administration will be key in determining the corresponding statuses

 - Both drug and food pathways and associated regulatory statuses present specific benefits and constraints and will be directly related to the complexity, costs and timelines of development, and to the further marketing opportunities.